Cognitive Behavioral Therapy & Body Image

 The Cognitive Component

-• Thoughts dictate emotions and behaviors.
+• Thoughts affect emotions and behaviors.

 • Psychological disorders, such as body dysmorphic disorder, involve flawed, inaccurate thoughts.